 His findings show that church attendance is one of the most effective ways to impact low-income students.
-Additionally, 75 percent of college students who become more committed to their faith during their college years perform above aver-
+Additionally, 75 percent of college students who become more committed to their faith during their college years perform above average.

-In his report, "Religious Practice and Educational Attainment," he lists numerous scientific studies that show that a student with solid faith is able to deal with the conflicts his first election setback years, losing his two-thirds majority in the National Assembly.
+In his report, "Religious Practice and Educational Attainment," he lists numerous scientific studies that show that a student with solid faith is able to deal with the conflicts compiled by the Christian Crusade staff his first election setback in years, losing his two-thirds majority in the National Assembly.

-Venezuela's voters
+Venezuela's voters defy their dictator